-Orefice said at the July 19 board of education meeting that he considered using teachers or staff to maintain the site in-house but found it was "not successful to the flow of the school day."
+Orefice said at the that he considered using teachers or staff to maintain the site in-house but found it was "not successful to the flow of the school day."
 Instead, the communications committee is considering hiring someone whose "whole mission is communication."

-Maarti DeFonce, who presented her ideas to the board at its July 19 meeting, said her Little Silver-based firm Connor Communications has been in business for 13 years and counts Johnson & Johnson, Maidenform and Unilever among its clients.
+Maarti DeFonce, who presented her ideas to the board at its July 19 meeting, said her -based firm Connor Communications has been in business for 13 years and counts Johnson & Johnson, Maidenform and Unilever among its clients.
 She also happens to be an Oceanport mom of two.

 DeFonce had met with the board's communications committee a few weeks ago and was invited to present to the whole board last week.

 Currently, communication from teachers to parents in the district is a mixed bag of paper, e-mail and digital backpack communications, said DeFonce.
 Her goal is to give everyone a single outlet through which to communicate.

 DeFonce said she would incorporate software her firm developed for business, which would allow teachers to deliver messages directly to parents.
 Instead of requiring parents to log on to a website after a long day to check if their child had a homework assignment, the app would indicate when there was something new with a corresponding number, like Facebook.

 "I can't think of a parent who wouldn't want to get a notification on their smart phone or tablet," she said.
 "If you expect a parent to sit down at the end of the day and go to the website ... it's just not going to happen."

 DeFonce said the new system would also allow teachers who need to notify parents of academic or behavior issues with their children to see whether or not those notices were opened.
 So if an unresponsive parent were to challenge the teacher on how a situation was handled, that teacher could say, "You read one out 12 messages I sent you."